|

 when

-when you get there is definitely worthwhile.
-The last thing
+when you get there is definitely worthwhile in my opinion.

 people want to do when they travel is worry about how to use